Pecha Kucha Night Dundee Vol. 22!

 Creative Dundee is an organisation which supports creative talent to base, grow and sustain their practice in and around Dundee, by connecting and amplifying the city’s creativity.
 Be sure to check out the full programme by our partners Dundee Rep and NEoN Digital Arts Festival.

 Amy Parent studies clouds and weather in distant stars for her PhD at Abertay University by day.
 By night, she puts on roller skates to skate fast, fall hard and (lovingly) hit people with her Dundee Roller Derby teammates.
 From Paris, she moved to Scotland five years ago for university and fell in love with Dundee.
-In her spare time, she makes small video games, talks (a lot) about rockets, and dreams about going to space. @amyparent
+In her spare time, she makes small video games, talks (a lot) about rockets, and dreams about going to space. @amyinorbit

 Vagner Mendonça Whitehead is an artist, wordsmith, educator, and arts administrator.
 Through traditional and newer media art-making, curatorial projects, and creative writing, his practice displays intersections of personal experiences, histories, geo-locations, languages, and found artefacts.
 His artworks manifest themselves in group and solo exhibitions in galleries and museums, as well as film and video festivals, nationally and internationally.
 His writings unravel similar media/visual encounters in the form of critical and poetic essays.
-As professor and chair of the Department of Visual Arts at Texas Woman’s University, Vagner aims to empower traditionally under-represented art students and scholars in higher education. @mariuswatz
+As professor and chair of the Department of Visual Arts at Texas Woman’s University, Vagner aims to empower traditionally under-represented art students and scholars in higher education. @vagnerwhitehead

 Dawn Hartley is Head of Creative Learning at Scottish Dance Theatre.
 Here at home in Dundee Rep and all over the world, Dawn’s outreach work has showcased and celebrated this rich art form, challenging notions of who can dance.
 She recently devised activity with Rachel House Children’s Hospice, and supported St John’s RC High School Dance Hub in their performance at the opening of the V&A, choreographed by Shaper/Caper. @SDTdance

 Marius Watz (NO) is a digital artist, designer and educator who has been working with computer code as a creative material since the mid-1990’s.
 He has shown his work in venues like the V&A Museum, Todaysart in The Hague and Kunstquartier Wien.
-He creates his bold geometric abstractions in a range of outputs, from animations for large public screens to 3D printing and light installations. @vagnerwhitehead
+He creates his bold geometric abstractions in a range of outputs, from animations for large public screens to 3D printing and light installations. @mariuswatz

 Julie Freeman is an artist.
 She explores the relationship between science and nature; questioning the use of technology in how we translate our world.
 Her work transforms complex processes and data from real-time sources into kinetic sculptures, physical objects, images, sound compositions and animations, and has been exhibited widely.
 She co-leads the Data as Culture art programme at the Open Data Institute.
 Julie is co-founder and Creative Director of Fine Acts where her focus is on human rights activism and social change through the intersection of art, data and technology.
 She is a TED Senior Fellow and holds a PhD from Queen Mary University of London on Defining Data as an Art Material. @jozfreeman